m4rtin195/EV-IoT-Kit/aboutme.md

 <blockquote>
   <h1>About me</h1><br>

-  <p>I am a fresh graduate in IT field, with love to IoT, SmartHome and Multimedia technologies.
-Worked in other amazing field during the university, so maybe not so experienced as pure IT students, but with strong enthusiasm which will help me to catch up with it.</p>
+  <p>I am a fresh graduate in the IT field, with a love for IoT, SmartHome, and Multimedia technologies. <br>
+  Worked in another amazing field during the university, so maybe not so experienced as pure IT students, but my strong enthusiasm will help me to catch up with it.</p>

-  <p>I studied at University of Zilina, in the beautiful, same-called city on the north of Slovakia.</p>
+  <p>I have studied at University of Zilina, in the beautiful, same-called city on the north of Slovakia.</p>

   <p>I’m really excited about all the new technologies and the possibilities they give us to explore in this fast changing world.
 I want to work on projects which will help to make cities more efficient, which will truely allow people to have more time, while experiencing the excitement from tech world.</p>